microsoft/CameraTraps/data_management/README.md

   "file_name" : str,

   # Optional
   "rights_holder" : str,
-  "location": str or int,
   "datetime": datetime,
   "seq_id": str,
   "seq_num_frames": int,
   "frame_num": int

+  # This is an int in older data sets, but convention is now strings
+  "location": str,

+  # Image corruption is quite common in camera trap images, and throwing out corrupt
+  # images in database assembly is "dodging part of the problem".
+Wherever possible,
+  # use this flag to indicate that an image failed to load, e.g. in PIL and/or TensorFlow.
+  "corrupt": bool
 }

 category
 {
   # Required

-  # Category ID 0 generally reserved for the class "empty"
+  # Category ID 0 reserved for the class "empty"; all other categories vary by data
+  # set.
+Positive integers only.
   "id" : int,
   "name" : str
 }

 annotation